roylindauer/internet-pi/mynotes.md

 # My Implementation Notes

-## Network issues
+This is all running on a 2011 Macbook Pro running Ubuntu 22.04.

-worked fine on the 2013.
-Things are not working well on the 2011.
+All of this configuration could be done with an ansible playbook.

-It's a 64 bit machine, but the network is not working well.
-PIHole is "down" per prometheus. speedtest is unhealthy per docker ps.
-I can get metrics form both, and can load the pihole admin.
-Smells like some docker networking issue.
-Cant place it yet.
+This is a list of things I had to do to get this working.

 ## Getting docker compose module to work

 I had to set `DOCKER_HOST` env var on the host.
+This env var was not set by default for some reason.

-**Potential Bug in docker compose module**
+**Potential Bug in docker compose v2 module**

-Using the default unix socket was failing to connect, and when it did connect, it just hangs due to it not correctly dealing with an invalid command.
+Using the default unix socket failed to connect, and when it did connect, it just hangs due to it not correctly dealing with an invalid command.

-The docker compose module tries to get the docker version, and it does this by running `unix:///var/run/docker.sock version --format '{{ json . }}'` which is not supported on newer versions of docker.
+The docker compose module tries to get the docker version, and it does this by running `/usr/bin/docker --host unix:///var/run/docker.sock version --format '{{ json . }}'` which is not supported on newer versions of docker.

 The issue is the command returned: